 If you wish to apply for the Program, please contact the Allied Health Admissions Office for a current complete Information and Application Packet, or obtain the application online and submit to the Allied Health Admissions Office.
 You may reach them by calling (504) 671-6201.

-Veterinary Technology students pay the same fee for each term as other credit students enrolled in the college:
+Veterinary Technology students pay the same fee for each term as other credit students enrolled in the college.
+To view the current tuition and fee rates, view the tuition and fees page of the college catalog.

-Health Requirements (tetanus and pre exposure rabies vaccinations, TB tests, physical exam) Varies
+Health Requirements (tetanus and pre-exposure rabies vaccinations, TB tests, physical exam, background check/drug tests) - $1000